dreamcatcher-tech/network/Inbox/2024-05-23 1831 graceful provisioning.md

 A unified splice stream could be made by re-requesting each time you want to add something, so that only a single isolate is used for a large number of splice watches.

-?? use middleware to pause requests until the db is unlocked
+?? use middleware to pause requests until the db is unlocked await an `.isProvisioned()` check before allowing the middleware to pass thru

+Call start and stash the promise, then have middleway that pauses until the start has completed.
+In this way, we might not need to hit the queue possibly.
+Another queue subsystem should be avoided if possible.

 Sequence
 First boot locks the db